McModknower/McModknower.github.io/minecraft/crash-database.md

 ![](latest-log-where-is-the-error.png)

+But there are other cases in which the actual error is further up:
+- It contains a `Missing or unsupported mandatory dependencies` line: see below in the section with that name.
+- It contains `Cowardly refusing to send event`: continue here.

-However it can also happen that the latest log contains lines like the following:
+This line looks like the following:
 ```
 [04Apr2025 22:53:51.730] [Render thread/ERROR] [net.neoforged.fml.ModLoader/]: Cowardly refusing to send event net.neoforged.neoforge.client.event.TextureAtlasStitchedEvent to a broken mod state
 ```
 If you see any line like this (starting with `Cowardly refusing to send event` and ending with `to a broken mod state`), that means the real error happened before the first one of these lines.
 Scroll up or use you editors/log viewers search feature to go to the first one, then go up to the closest exception.

-Sometimes the latest log does not contain the error, then you have to get one of the other files listed here.
+Sometimes the latest log does not contain the error, then you have to get one of the other files listed here, most likely the crash report.

 ### `launcher_log.txt`
 Launcherlogs have the error message normally near the last line that contains `MinecraftJavaLoggingContext`, as shown in the following image.